wp-plugins/meeting-scheduler-by-vcita/readme.txt

 Configure up to two meeting reminders to both you and the client.
  * **Reduce No Shows, Simplify Rescheduling** - Clients are reminded of their upcoming appointment.
 They can also easily reschedule by following the instructions on the email confirmation they received and simply choosing a new time on your calendar.
  * **Request payments for your time and service, and secure an online payment upfront** - You can request the client's credit-card or PayPal information and guarantee your fees when an appointment or a service is scheduled from our online scheduling for WordPress plugin.
  * **Manage Your Calendar on Any Device** - You and your staff can review, accept or reject meeting requests and appointments at the office or on the go on any mobile device.
-View your daily or monthly calendar, previous client requests and correspondence with vCita’s WordPress online scheduling software.
+View your daily or monthly calendar, previous client requests and correspondence with vCita's WordPress online scheduling software.

 = Building WordPress sites for others? =